 LFG, as usual, unmasks the useful infidels and the Islamist agenda of the Palestinians today:

 I just read a long and exceptional article at City Journal.
-Theodore Dalrymple's descriptions of Muslim life in the East and West are perfect.
-Excerpts:

 She had two children in quick succession, both of whom were so severely handicapped that they would be bedridden for the rest of their short lives and would require nursing 24 hours a day.
 (For fear of giving offense, the press almost never alludes to the extremely high rate of genetic illnesses among the offspring of consanguineous marriages.)
 Her husband, deciding that the blame for the illnesses was entirely hers, and not wishing to devote himself to looking after such useless creatures, left her, divorcing her after Islamic custom.
 Her family ostracized her, having concluded that a woman whose husband had left her must have been to blame and was the next thing to a whore.
 She threw herself off a cliff, but was saved by a ledge.